pickledim/Crypto_Portfolio_Optimization/README.md

 # Cryptos Portfolio Management and Optimization

-The Cryptos class is a tool designed for cryptocurrency data analysis and portfolio optimization.
+The Crypto Portfolio Optimization is a tool designed for cryptocurrency data analysis and portfolio optimization.
 It provides functionalities for scraping historical price and market cap data of cryptocurrencies, performing portfolio optimization, and validating the results.

 ## Getting Started